jackdtz/EOPL/README.md

-A scheme interpreter using scheme
+A scheme-like language constructed by scheme

+Reference: Essentials of programming languages, 2nd Edition